abikirkham/maths-challenge/README.md

 - **Leaderboard:** See how you stack up against others and track your progress.

 ## How to Play :book::open_book:
-1. Select a level from the dropdown menu.
-2. Check the leaderboard to see how you stack up against other players.
-3. Click the "Start Playing" button to begin the math challenges.
+1. Click the "Start Playing" button to begin the math challenges.
+2. Select a level from the dropdown menu.
-4. Solve the problems quickly and accurately to earn points.
+3. Solve the problems quickly and accurately to earn points.
-5. Your score will be recorded on the leaderboard for bragging rights!
+4. Your score will be recorded on the leaderboard for bragging rights!

 # Let the math games begin! :trophy: